DawidDylus/Bomberman/README.md

 I am trying to put all my #include in .cpp files so it will not be loaded when I put reference to .h file

-I had to change Character from BP to BP child of c++ class.
-I can use old BP function and add  new variables to it in c++.
-C++ class of character is imported from ThirdPersonView c++ project without some functions or components.
+I had to change Character from BP to c++ class to acces variables from Character class.I have to delete SpawnActorComponent, it does nothing than SpawnActor function cant do.